-The Office of Institutional Research supports the university by:
+The Office of Institutional Research and Assessment supports the university by:

-- maintaining records related to student enrollment and demographics, and providing in-depth analysis of those records, including production of the annual Factbook
+- maintaining records related to student enrollment and demographics, providing in-depth analysis of those records, and producing the annual Factbook

 - coordinating research and survey submissions for external accrediting bodies and organizations including federal and state agencies and higher education organizations.

 - providing timely and accurate research and analysis necessary for planning and decision making to assist with strategic planning and institutional effectiveness